 Company Statement | General Data Protection Regulation

-The General Data Protection Regulation will come into effect on 25 May 2018.
+The General Data Protection Regulation came into effect on 25 May 2018.
 From that date onwards, all EU Member States will be subject to the same privacy law.
-In the Netherlands, the GDPR will be replacing the provisions of the Dutch Personal Data Protection Act (Wet bescherming persoonsgegevens, Wbp).
+In the Netherlands, the GDPR replaced the provisions of the Dutch Personal Data Protection Act (Wet bescherming persoonsgegevens, Wbp).

 What are the key changes?